akerouanton/continuous-qa/README.md

 # Continuous QA

-Multi-tenant CI platform wirtten in NodeJS.
+Multi-tenant CI platform based on Docker, supporting pipelines and written in Javascript & PHP (using AMQP & ZMQ).

 Version 0.1 focus on API endpoints.
+For now best front-end is the apidoc (auto-generated/auto-updated as soon as you start the stack).

 **Requirements:**
   * Docker: >= 1.12